davidchuyaya/rollbaccine/README.md

 ## Evaluation

 Set up your Azure account by following instructions [here](#running-on-azure).
-You will have to modify `launch.sh` to use your own Azure subscription ID, which must be able to launch Standard_DC16ads_v5 machines in North Europe Zone 3.
+You will have to modify `launch.sh` to use your own Azure subscription ID, which must be able to launch Standard_DC16ads_v5 and Standard_DC16as_v5 machines in North Europe Zone 3.

 Here is the full list of commands to evaluate each benchmark.
 Be mindful of your quota limits per region, which may affect whether you are able to launch the VMs necessary.
-Most experiments only use 1-2 VMs; Nimble HDFS uses 5, each with 16 cores, so that's 80 vCPUs.
+Most experiments only use 1-2 VMs; Nimble HDFS uses 4, each with 16 cores, so that's 80 vCPUs.
 I suggest running at most 2 experiments concurrently.
-Each experiment should take at most 2 hours, so be prepared to allocate a day or two.
+Each experiment should take at most 4 hours, so be prepared to allocate a day or two.

 ```bash
 python3 src/tools/benchmarking/run_benchmarks.py --system_type UNREPLICATED --benchmark_name fio